Eshoo Announces 18th Congressional District App Challenge Winner

 About the Congressional App Challenge

-Congresswoman Eshoo is a founding Co-Chair of the Congressional App Challenge.
+Congresswoman Eshoo is the Co-Chair of the Congressional Internet Caucus, which hosts the Congressional App Challenge.
 Established by the U.S. House of Representatives in 2013, this bipartisan competition is part of a nationwide event that invites high school students from all participating congressional districts to compete by creating and exhibiting their software application, or “app,” for mobile, tablet, or computer devices on a platform of their choice.
-It is designed to promote innovation and engagement in STEM (science, technology, engineering and math) education fields.
+The Congressional App Challenge is designed to promote innovation and engagement in STEM (science, technology, engineering and math) education fields.
+This year, over 300 Members of Congress hosted App Challenges in their Congressional Districts.

 Apps are judged based on the following criteria: quality of the idea, including creativity and originality; implementation of the idea, including user experience and design; and demonstrated excellence of coding and programming skills.
 The winner from the 18th Congressional District was chosen by an independent panel of expert judges.
-Each winner of the Congressional App Challenge will receive $250 in Amazon Web Services (AWS) Credits and their App will be displayed in the U.S. Capitol Building and on House.gov for a year.
+Each winner of the Congressional App Challenge will receive $250 in Amazon Web Services (AWS) Credits, are invited to a #HouseofCode Capitol Hill reception, and their App will be displayed in the U.S. Capitol Building and on House.gov for a year.